TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 ```

 This method first tries to run pre-construction optimization via `rewrite`.
-The optimized result is a pure Exp that can be returned directly.
+The optimized result is a pure `Exp` that can be returned directly.
 If not optimized,
 the method computes the latent effects via `getLatentEffect` helper method,
 and then combine the results with the user provided `readEfkeys` and `writeEfKeys`.
-If the effect keys are empty, the methods go to the else branch and try Common
+If the effect keys are empty, then we determine that the node is pure and the methods go to the else branch and try Common
 Subexpression Elimination (CSE) via `findDefinition` helper method.
 Otherwise,
-the method compute dependencies from the effect keys via `gatherEffectDeps` method
+the method computes dependencies from the effect keys via `gatherEffectDeps` method
 and then creates the node.
 The last thing to do is updating the effect environments,
 including `curEffects`, `curLocalReads`, and `curLocalWrites`.
 The `curEffects` is
 a map of type: `Exp -> (Sym, List[Sym])`, which tracks the *last write* and the *reads